Connected Health and Innovative Rehabilitation (CHAIR) Laboratory

 Dr. Wong’s Connected Health and Innovative Rehabilitation (CHAIR) Lab has three key areas to optimize health and rehabilitation for individuals with neurological conditions.

-Dr. Wong’s lab also directs the Cognitive Rehabilitation Research Group (CRRG) Stroke Registry, which prospectively collects data from medicine, radiology and rehabilitation on more than 28,000 stroke patients admitted to Barnes-Jewish Hospital.
+Dr. Wong also directs the Stroke Management and Rehabilitation Team (SMART) Stroke Registry, which prospectively collects data from medicine, radiology and rehabilitation on approximately 30,000 stroke patients admitted to Barnes-Jewish Hospital.
 This provides an ideal environment for researchers and students to study optimal stroke recovery from acute care to community rehabilitation.

 General Description of Student Activities

-MSOT students will participate in ongoing research projects, and OTD students will have the opportunity to develop a project as part of an ongoing study that meets the support and resources available in the lab.
-PhD and/or MD candidates and visiting scholars will develop at least one independent research project that meets the support and resources available in the lab.
+MSOT students will participate in an ongoing research project, and OTD students will have the opportunity to develop a project as part of an ongoing study that meets the support and resources available in the lab.
 Students are expected to support other lab members as necessary and attend regular lab meetings.

-Students should be comfortable working in a team environment and willing to learn specialized software programs.
-By the end of the final year, students are mentored in the development of a journal-ready publication.
-Students are also encouraged to present at local and national conferences.
+Students should be comfortable working in a team environment.
+By the end of the final year, OTD students are mentored in the development of a journal-ready publication.
+MSOT students are not required to develop a manuscript but will assist other lab members to prepare parts of a manuscript on the research project in which he/she has been involved.

 Examples of Projects

-- Evaluating a mindfulness meditation program to reduce post-stroke stress-related symptoms
+- Evaluating a mindfulness-based meditation intervention to reduce post-stroke stress-related symptoms

-- Developing a mobile navigation tool to support unique health service needs among adolescent and young adult cancer survivors
+- Developing a mobile assessment and tailoring resources to individualized needs for adolescent and young adult cancer survivors